SeanLeng1/Reward-Calibration/README.md

 pip cache remove deepspeed
 DS_BUILD_FUSED_ADAM=1 DS_BUILD_CPU_ADAM=1 pip install deepspeed==0.14.4     # for offload and fused adam
 ```
-Upon successful installation of Deepspeed, it is recommended to uninstall the GCC package to prevent potential conflicts with other installed packages."
+Upon successful installation of Deepspeed, it is recommended to uninstall the GCC package to prevent potential conflicts with other installed packages.

 > [!NOTE]
 > Ray is not supported and Packing Samples is not supported in current version (You might want to check [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF/tree/main) for lastest update)